 Stop the epidemic

 We’re on a mission to stop the hidden global epidemic of drowning.
-The following solutions, developed over many years, capitalize on cost-effective development of awareness and skills to create positive, sustainable, internalized behavior change.
+The following solutions capitalize on cost-effective development of awareness and skills to create positive, sustainable, internalized behavior change.

 DRowning is preventable.

-Drowning is an equal opportunity killer, so the awareness program reaches people of all ages, but the primary focus will be children.
+Drowning is an equal opportunity killer, so we invest in awareness programs which reach people of all ages, but our primary focus will be children.
 Children under 5 have the highest drowning mortality rates worldwide.
 Our solution was born from the problem itself: while children are the most deeply affected, they also have the greatest aptitude to absorb new perspectives.
 Awareness at this stage can create lifelong, sustainable changes in attitude and behavior around water.
 It can save their lives and the lives of their friends, playmates, families and communities.

 We know that young children learn best through stories and characters with positive and attainable personality traits, so the hero of the awareness campaign is Jabari, a lovable lion cub.
 Jabari and his band of animal friends and adult role models were developed specifically to appeal to children across a range of cultures.